Advice for Pianists

 Introduction

-The art of playing chamber music is all about achieving 'sympathetic dialogue' between each of the players, and for a number of reasons it is often the case that the piano is the odd man out.
+The art of playing chamber music is all about achieving 'sympathetic dialogue' between the players, but for a number of reasons it is often the case that the pianist is at odds with the other players.
 Firstly, whereas most string or woodwind players will have had prior experience of ensemble playing, pianists are in the main taught to think and play as soloists.
 Secondly, unlike strings and winds, the piano is a percussive instrument, and for this reason it doesn't always blend sympathetically with the other members of the ensemble.
 And thirdly, the size of the modern piano makes it capable of a huge sound - undoubtedly useful for concerto playing - but often a liability when attempting to blend in a small chamber ensemble.

 So these guidelines are intended to provide the pianist with helpful hints about how to best cope with these challenges when playing chamber music, and more specifically to give guidance about how to go about preparing for ACMS playing occasions, together with a few words of advice about the art of self-improvement.